Select Bus Service: Fare machines

 Select Bus Service fare machines consist of modified versions of existing MTA and DOT devices.
 MetroCard payment utilizes MetroCard Fare Collection Machines, similar in design to ATM/Debit Card MetroCard vending machines (known as MetroCard Express Machines) used in the New York City Subway, but without touch screens.
 Coin payment utilizes a modified Parkeon Muni Meter.
 The original machines used on the Bx12 in 2008 consisted of re-purposed versions of MetroCard Express Machines and first-generation Parkeon multi-space devices, which have since been replaced.

-Select Bus Service routes as of July 20, 2020 in Manhattan, October 13, 2020 in the Bronx and in Queens & Brooklyn, since December 31, 2020 have had OMNY Readers just as Local Buses mounted on each door where riders can tap their contactless cards, smart devices or OMNY Cards to pay the Fare.
+Since 2020, Select Bus Service routes have had OMNY readers mounted on each door, where riders can tap their contactless cards, smart devices, or OMNY cards to pay the fare.